 The aftermath of an accident is stressful enough without having to deal with the complexities involving a rental car.
 If you got in accident while driving a rental car you may be wondering who may be deemed liable, and what options you have for coverage.
 Rental cars can be covered by several different insurance policies from your own coverage, to additional packages offered by the rental car company, to the credit card you used to purchase the vehicle.
-The Reiff Law firm explains various types of coverage and who can be held responsible for an accident involving a rental car in Pennsylvania.
+The Philadelphia car accident lawyers at the Reiff Law firm explains various types of coverage and who can be held responsible for an accident involving a rental car in Pennsylvania.

 Pennsylvania follows no-fault insurance, meaning that determining fault will be crucial in order to recover for any injuries sustained.
 Typically in car accidents, one of the two drivers will be fully or partly responsible for the accident.
 The first thing to note is that regardless of which driver is deemed liable, your insurance company will cover certain damages under the no-fault insurance rules.
 Personal Injury Protection (PIP) is a type of coverage on every insurance policy in Pennsylvania and will cover medical bills and lost wages even if you were responsible for the accident.
 If the other driver was at-fault, then you can file a claim with that driver’s insurance policy to receive compensation for your injuries.
 On the other hand, if you were responsible for the accident, you will likely look to your own insurance coverage such as your health insurance or the insurance you purchased when renting the car for compensation.